-Although the passage of new bills fell below the Criminal Justice Working Group's expectations this year, we have been remarkably pleased with the success in implementing the corrections ombuds bill that we championed for many years until its passage in 2018.
+Although the passage of new bills fell below Quaker Voice expectations this year, we have been remarkably pleased with the success in implementing the corrections ombuds bill that we championed for many years until its passage in 2018.
 But first, two bills we supported this year are becoming law:

-- SB 6442 prohibits contracts by the WA Dept. of Corrections for privately-operated prisons.
-It was passed by the legislature, signed by the Governor, and is now law. - HB 2231, "bail-jumping" bill that will reduce penalties for not appearing in court, which tend t0 affect low-income people most, was passed by the legislature, signed by the Governor, and will become law in June of this year.
+• SB 6442 prohibits contracts by the WA Dept. of Corrections for privately-operated prisons was passed by the legislature, signed by the Governor, and is now law.

+• HB 2231, "bail-jumping" bill, that will reduce penalties for not appearing in court, which tend to affect low-income people most, was passed by the legislature, signed by the Governor, and will become law in June of this year.